bluejazzCHN/Maixpy_i2c_lcd1602/README.md

 Maixpy_i2c_lcd1602
 ==================
-class of i2c_lcd1602 using maixpy for K210 devices. for example maixduino and m5stickV
+class of i2c_lcd1602 using maixpy for K210 devices extend external sensor. for example maixduino and m5stickV you can know how to use maixpy to implement i2c communication to send command, send data to slave deivec in i2c bus.

 Reference
 ----------